Engee documentation

 Rational{T<:Integer} <: Real

-Rational number type, with numerator and denominator of type T. Rationals are checked for overflow.
+A type of rational number with a numerator and denominator of type `T'.
+Rational numbers are checked for overflow.

 Irrational{sym} <: AbstractIrrational

-Number type representing an exact irrational value denoted by the symbol sym, such as π, and γ.
+A numeric type representing an exact irrational value, denoted by the symbol sym, such as π, and γ.

 digits([T<:Integer], n::Integer; base::T = 10, pad::Integer = 1)

-See also ndigits, digits!, and for base 2 also bitstring, count_ones.
+See also the description ndigits, digits!, and for base 2 — bitstring, count_ones.

 Examples